Graduate Fellowships for Research/ Study Abroad

 The NIH also funds students who wish to pursue an MD/PhD degree as part of the NIH/Oxford/Cambridge Scholars Program.
 Students can attend one of the participating medical schools affiliated with the NIH's Medical Scientist Research Training Program, and should visit their website below for the complete list.

-The Rhodes Scholarship may be the best known of all the fellowships as many of its scholars have pursued careers in public life.
-Indeed, the Rhodes Selection Committee looks for individuals who have leadership ability and will have a major impact on some area of society.
+The Rhodes Scholarship Selection Committee looks for individuals who have leadership ability, along with service to others and want to have a major impact on society.

 Rhodes Scholarships are available to American citizens, Canadian citizens and citizens from other Commonwealth countries.
+There is now a Global Rhodes open to citizens of any country that does not have its own Rhodes awards.
 Certain U.S. permanent residents may be eligible if they meet the Rhodes residency requirements (see Rhodes website or specifics).
 Thirty-two American Rhodes Scholarships are awarded annually.
 Seventy-one are awarded to Canadians and citizens of other Commonwealth countries.
 Over one thousand individuals apply each year for the thirty-two American Rhodes Scholarships.
 Rhodes applicants can only apply in one country.

 Rhodes Scholars study for one or two and, with special permission, three years at Oxford University in Britain.
 Most students do one two-year degree program or two one-year degree programs.
 Study can be in any field and must lead to a degree.
 Study can be at the graduate or undergraduate level.
 Some Rhodes Scholars study the last two years of an undergraduate major.
 Others do graduate study.
 The Rhodes pays for tuition, fees, travel to and from home to Oxford, and an allowance that is sufficient to pay living costs during the academic year and vacation periods.